 Thermal screening, however, is not a sufficient screen by itself.
 Studies have shown that it can miss over 50% of those infected /7/.
-A person can slip past a temperature check by taking fever-reducing medicine like ibuprofen.
+Nearly 50% of those carrying the infection have no symptoms, or even if they have symptoms, they can slip past a temperature check by taking fever-reducing medicine like ibuprofen.